 Our arts program is carefully planned to support and enhance the district’s academic goals and incorporate the California Visual and Performing Arts Standards.

-All K-5 students participate in 18 weeks of arts instruction in dance, drama and music provided by Starting Arts, a local nonprofit organization whose mission is the promotion and preservation of quality arts education in public schools.
+All K-5 students participate in 18 weeks of arts instruction in dance, drama, and music provided by Starting Arts, a local nonprofit organization whose mission is the promotion and preservation of quality arts education in public schools.
 Since 2001, Starting Arts has partnered with school communities and districts in the San Francisco Bay Area.
-Students’ classroom teachers also attend the arts lessons to support the instruction and develop their own arts skills and experience.
+Students’ classroom teachers also attend the art lessons to support the instruction and develop their own art skills and experience.

 We also offer applied arts electives in grades 6-8.
-These vary from year to year, but include courses such as: woodshop, robotics, computer generated graphic arts, mixed media.
+These vary from year to year but include courses such as woodshop, robotics, computer-generated graphic arts, and mixed media.